 Clean Blower Wheel

-Use a vacuum and soft brush or a chemical cleaner to gently clean the blower wheel fins on both sides.
+Use a vacuum and soft brush to gently clean the blower wheel fins on both sides.
 Avoid bending fins.
 Also, check for debris around the housing that may come in contact with the wheel.
 Spin it by hand to verify smooth, quiet operation.

 Tighten Motor Mount